Julia (2022 TV series)

 Julia is an American comedy drama television series created by Daniel Goldfarb that premiered on HBO Max on March 31, 2022.
-It is based on the life of Julia Child in 1960s Cambridge, Massachusetts, during the production of her television cooking show The French Chef.
+It is based on the life of Julia Child in the 1960s at Cambridge, Massachusetts, during the production of her television cooking show The French Chef.
 In May 2022, the series was renewed for a second season, which premiered on November 16, 2023.
 In January 2024, the series was canceled after two seasons.